Compilation Directives

 qk

-<p #if={language === "qk"}>QingKuai</p>
+<p #if={language === "qk"}>Qingkuai</p>

-<p #elif={language === "js"}>Javascrip</p>
+<p #elif={language === "js"}>JavaScript</p>

-<p #elif={language === "ts"}>Typescrip</p>
+<p #elif={language === "ts"}>TypeScript</p>

-<p #else>Language is not Qingkuai, Javascript, or Typescript.</p>
+<p #else>Language is not Qingkuai, JavaScript, or TypeScript.</p>

 qk

-<p #for={3}>Paragraph in list rendering.<p>
+<p #for={3}>Paragraph in list rendering.</p>

 This will render three consecutive p tags: